DataDog/apps/.changeset/small-pens-end.md

 '@datadog/ui-extensions-react': patch
 ---

-Add a few react hooks (`useCustomWidgetOption`, `useCustomWidgetOptionBoolean`, `useCustomWidgetOptionString`) for working custom widget options.
+Add a few react hooks (`useCustomWidgetOption`, `useCustomWidgetOptionBoolean`, `useCustomWidgetOptionString`) for working with custom widget options.

 Dealing with custom widget options can be a bit difficult to get right.
 You have to at least: